Caribbean

 Natural swimming area

-Float in the natural swimming area with 4-foot deep warm water.
+Float in the natural swimming area with 4-foot-deep warm water.
 Photo Credit: Catherine Parker

-As an undeveloped area, it offers limited services.
-Find cabanas with a simple catered Caribbean lunch.
-Most offer grilled meats, roasted or steamed vegetables, rice dishes, pasta salad and tropical fruit.
-Also available is soda, water and beer with rum punch included in the price.
+During my excursion, I enjoyed a catered Caribbean lunch with grilled meat, roasted or steamed vegetables, rice dishes, pasta salad and tropical fruit.
+Also available are soda, water and beer with rum punch included in the price.
 Pina Coladas are additional.

-This area offers covered tables and basic restroom facilities.
+So my Mom wouldn’t buy me a monkey as a kid.
 Since I still wanted to play with a monkey, I was beyond excited when I learned I could feed monkeys in the Dominican Republic.
-I was all in.

-In a blink of an eye, monkeys jumped onto my head with tiny, velvety feet and ran along my shoulders and arms to grab their treats.
+Without prompting, the monkeys jumped onto my head with tiny, velvety feet and ran along my shoulders and arms to grab their treats.
 The monkeys perched on top of my head to nibble their fruit.
 I wanted to grab one and stuff it in my bag to take home, the monkeys were that cute and gentle.
 I didn’t.

 Visit Maria's House in the Dominican Republic and 4 other things to do in Punta Cana with kids.